davidbrochart/rightside/README.md

 Multi-line constructs are supported, through the use of ":".
 Any kind of nested processing is allowed.
-Python-like identation can be used inside a block.
+Python-like indentation can be used inside a block.
 This helps debugging.
 ```